fommil/fpmortals/manuscript/wip.md

 ### `Free` (`Monad`)

-Despite its fame, the `Free` monad is the **least** useful of all the free structures.
+The `Free` monad is the **least** useful of all the free structures.
 Fundamentally, a monad describes a sequential program where every step depends on the previous one.
 There is not much hope for using `Free` to optimise an application, because we only know about things that we've already run and the next thing we are going to run.
-However, `Free` can be useful for writing tests.

 There is a lot of boilerplate to create a free structure.
 We shall use this study of `Free` as an opportunity to learn how to generate the boilerplate and